fatmazayrek/Qt5_GUI_Development_for_Beginners/Signals and Slots/Order Application/Readme.md

-I made a simple order application in this example.
+I did a simple order application in this example.
 Firstly, you should choose ingredients for your hamburger🍔.
 ![image](https://user-images.githubusercontent.com/91613858/209976091-fbc17238-86a7-42a1-a175-99f772c6d52c.png)